fgrehm/ventriloquist/README.md

 _Please note that in order to use the plugin on [vagrant-lxc](https://github.com/fgrehm/vagrant-lxc) containers you need some extra steps described below_

-On its current state is a "somewhat stable experiment" as I've been using a setup with the plugin without issues for more than a week now.
+On its current state is an "stable experiment", I've been using a setup with the plugin without issues for more than a week now.

 ## Installation